milanaryal/milanaryal.github.io/_posts/2015/2015-01-15-9-important-tips-for-better-site-seo-ranking.md

 ### 2. Sitemap and robots.txt

-A sitemap is needed in conjunction with your robots.txt file to initially submit your site to Google's Webmaster Tools.
+A sitemap is needed in conjunction with your robots.txt file to initially submit your site to Google's webmaster tools.
 The robots.txt file basically tells the search bot which area of your site you regard most important and how often you would like to have it crawled.

 ### 3. Page titles